thisislink/onlyclones/README.md

+# Only Clones
+This project was created to improve and showcase my frontend skills through cloning websites.
+All sites can be viewed at [onlyclones.com](https://onlyclones.com).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).